 The Nursery is organised in curriculum areas.
 The room is set out so children can make choices and have easy access to equipment.
+The children start to work as soon as they arrive.
 There is free access to the inside and outside areas.
-The staff join in with their play and invite children to do an indoor focus activity.
+The staff join in with their play and invite children to do indoor and outdoor focus activities.
 The emphasis is on child initiated activity, as well as activities planned by adults.
 All children help to pack equipment away at the end each session